What are CE and PE in the Stock Market?

 • To benefit from call options, investors must expect an increase in the underlying asset's price.
 Investors who acquire a call option at a specific strike price have the choice, but not the obligation, to buy the underlying asset at that price within a predetermined window of time.
 Assume that the asset's market value rises above the strike price.
 Investors then have two options: they either exercise the right to buy the item at the lower strike price and sell it at a higher market price, or they can sell the option for a profit.

 • Conversely, put options may be beneficial if investors believe that the value of the underlying asset will drop.
 Investors who purchase a put option at a designated strike price have the choice, but not the obligation, to sell the underlying asset at the preset price within a predetermined window of time.
-Investors can exercise the option to prevent losses by selling the asset at a higher strike price or sell the option for a profit if the asset's market price drops below the strike price.
+Investors can exercise the option to prevent losses by selling the asset at a higher strike price or selling the option for a profit if the asset's market price drops below the strike price.

 Factors that Affect the Price of CE and PE Options

 The pricing of Call (CE) and Put (PE) options on the stock market is influenced by various variables.
-The following variables have an impact on the cost of CE and PE options:
+The following variables have an impact on the cost of CE and PE options.

 • The Underlying Asset's Price: The value of CE and PE options is mostly determined by the underlying asset's price.
 Call option costs will often increase in response to an increase in the underlying asset's price, whereas put option costs will generally decrease.